 Whatever your goal is – get healthy, lose fat, gain muscle, etc. – you’re going to need at least two things: Cardio exercise and strength training.
 The difference is how much you do of each.
 Here are some basic guidelines for each of those goals:

 To Get Healthy

 Start with a Basic Program – No matter what your goal is, you have to start where you are, which is at the beginning.
 If not doing anything currently, start by walking about 3-5 days a week, working up to 30 minutes per day, and include a simple strength routine a couple of times a week.

 Stay Motivated – Adopting exercise as part of your lifestyle can be challenging.
 Most people are creatures of habit, and beginning an exercise routine is establishing a new habit.
 Most people are as slow to establish a new habit as an aircraft carrier is to make a U-turn. ????

 Great Beginner Resources

 I’ve given you a basic framework to go by, but maybe you want a little more – Something more structured that you can follow, someone who will tell you exactly what to do.
-You’ll find a variety of resources on this website that will point you in the right direction.
-Just pick your poison and let’s get started!
+You'll find a variety of resources on this website that will point you in the right direction.
+Just pick what works for you and let’s get started!